kwangzera/TypeRacer-Bot/README.md

 Beautifulsoup4 will then be used instead of selenium to retrieve the text since selenium can be slow sometimes.

 ### Usage
-**This program is not fully automatic as it does require you to do some clicking around.
+**This program is not fully automatic as it does require the user to navigate the site via mousecliks.
 Automation is only for typing purposes.**

 ### Todo
 - Add drivers not just for chrome